gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 The full scope of the project only became evident in 2022, following the implementation of the initial functionality.
-During this period, the Gno project experienced a significant increase in contributors, consequently a much larger influx of new features, bug fixes and developments on many more fronts other than just the VM.
+During this period, the Gno project experienced a significant increase in contributors, resulting in a surge of new features, bug fixes, and developments many more fronts other than just the VM.
 During this time, the Gno core team grew to three full-time engineers, with hiring underway to add more.